Chimariko people: Language

-Chimariko people spoke the Chimariko language, a Northern Hokan language.
+Chimariko people spoke the Chimariko language, a language isolate.
 The language is currently extinct.

 The language probably became extinct sometime in the 1930s.
 It is extensively documented in unpublished fieldnotes which John Peabody Harrington obtained from the last speaker, Sally Noble, in the 1920s.

 Population

 Estimates for the pre-contact populations of most native groups in California have varied substantially.
 Alfred L. Kroeber proposed that the 1770 population of the Chimariko, together with the New River, Konomihu, and Okwanuchu groups of the Shasta, had been about 1,000.
 Specifically for the Chimariko, he estimated an 1849 population of 250.
 Shirley Silver (1978:205) put the aboriginal population at "only a few hundred".
 Other estimates are that there were 250 Chimariko people in the 18th and early 19th centuries, moving down to 200 in 1852, 20 in 1880, and none by 1900.
 There may have been descendants of the Chimariko recently discovering their identity, since some Chimariko fled with the Hupa and Shasta.
 In the 2010 census, 60 people claimed Chimariko ancestry, 19 of them full-blooded.